StevenGeudens/NodeJS-API/README.md

-# Simple-JS-API
+# NodeJS API
-A simple JS API build in NodeJs
+A simple JS API with authentication build in NodeJs